opiy-org/smallcontactform/README.md

 ## MESSAGES LIST

-All sent data from Contact form are saved and listed in backend Messages list.
+All sent data from Faq are saved and listed in backend Messages list.

-If email, name and message fields are assigned on *Settings > Small plugins > contact form > Columns mapping tab*, they will be saved and shown in separate columns.
+If email, name and message fields are assigned on *Settings > Small plugins > faq > Columns mapping tab*, they will be saved and shown in separate columns.

 You can click on a record to see all form data.
 The message will be marked as read.